-OVERVIEW: Pierre Omidyar may be quiet in his philanthropy, but has already committed more than $1 billion toward social causes.
+OVERVIEW: Pierre Omidyar may be quiet in his philanthropy, but he has already committed more than $1 billion toward social causes.
 He has been instrumental in developing a more entrepreneurial model of philanthropy.
 In 2004, he founded the Omidyar Network to support his philanthropic endeavors.
 The network comprises an LLC, which invests in for-profit entities with socially beneficial missions, and a 501(c)(3), which makes grants to nonprofit organizations.

 BACKGROUND: A coder and self-confessed data junkie, Tufts graduate Pierre Omidyar wrote the prototype code for what eventually became eBay in 1995.
 The site was a hit, and when the company went public in 1998, Omidyar became an instant billionaire.
-He is still the chairman of eBay, but is no longer involved in day-to-day operations.
+He is still the chairman of eBay, but he is no longer involved in day-to-day operations.

 ECONOMIC DEVELOPMENT: Economic development, and specifically microfinance, is the biggest single object of Omidyar's philanthropy.
 He supports numerous organizations that provide micro-financing around the world, as well as organizations that provide micro-insurance and other financial instruments to underserved communities.
 Recently, Omidyar and the development agencies of four national governments—Australia, the U.K., the U.S. and Sweden—partnered to establish the Global Innovation Fund.
 Together, they will invest tens of millions of dollars in "social innovations that aim to improve the lives and opportunities of millions of people in the developing world."
-Through his philanthropic vehicle, the Omidyar Network, he has also invested in the emerging market of India.
+Through his philanthropic organization, the Omidyar Network, he has also invested in the emerging market of India.
 In fact, at the end of 2015, it was announced that the investing and giving to the country's businesses and nonprofits would increase to $350 million by 2020.

 HEALTH: Along with his wife, Omidyar co-founded HopeLab, a nonprofit organization that creates fun, technology-based products that promote positive health behaviors.
 He has helped present an affordable healthcare summit in India, and supported organizations such as Living Goods, which operates networks of village health entrepreneurs in Africa.

 GOVERNMENT TRANSPARENCY: Omidyar funds organizations that promote government transparency and accountability in many regions around the globe.
 Many of these organizations develop platforms for citizens to report and share information and monitor their government.
-Others involve nurturing citizen voices and protecting journalists, particularly in areas with a history of human rights abuses.
+Others prioritize nurturing citizen voices and protecting journalists, particularly in areas with a history of human rights abuses.
 Most recently, he has committed $250 million to a new venture with Glenn Greenwald, fueled by "concern about press freedoms in the U.S. and around the world."

 MEDIA AND TECHNOLOGY: Focusing on the creation of platforms that break down barriers and empower ordinary citizens to improve their lives, Omidyar has funded a variety of organizations such as Change.org, Creative Commons, Common Sense Media, Amicus, Meetup and Guidestar.
-Omidyar recently gave away a tenth of his stock holdings from his own tech giant, eBay.
+Omidyar recently donated a tenth of his stock holdings from his own tech giant, eBay.